 Tour college campuses.

 Once you've narrowed down your college choices further, pick a handful of schools to visit in person.
 It's best to visit the campus during the school year to get a sense of the student/school match.
-Contact each college rep to schedule a campus tour and possibly sit in on a class in your area of interest.
+Contact each college rep to schedule college tours and possibly sit in on a class in your area of interest.
+Be prepared for your campus tour, create a list of questions to ask on college tours.
 You may also be able to spend the night in campus housing.
 Ask the school for names of a few recent graduates who are willing to talk about their college experience.